 Admission Requirements - To be admitted to the program, a student must have a minimum undergraduate grade point average (GPA) of 2.8.
-Candidates must complete the Graduate Record Examination (GRE) with a minimum combined score of 1000 in Verbal and Quantitative reasoning The GRE test requirement can be waived if any one of the following conditions is satisfied.
+Candidates must complete the Graduate Record Examination (GRE) with a minimum combined score of 291 (1000 on the old scale) in Verbal and Quantitative reasoning The GRE test requirement can be waived if any one of the following conditions is satisfied.